 Eagle Watching in Sauk City, WI

-Hundreds of people regularly gather each winter to watch eagles soar along the Wisconsin River.
-The tradition culminates in an annual Eagle Watching Days event, held every January.
+Hundreds of people gather in the winter months to watch eagles soar along the Wisconsin River.
+Each January, the town hosts Eagle Watching Days for bird watchers to celebrate our national bird.

 100 Years of Pheasant Hunting in Redfield, SD

 Known as the pheasant hunting capital of the world, Redfield has become an epicenter for generations of hunting families during opening weekend.
-In 2019, the tradition celebrates its 100th year.
+In 2019, the tradition celebrates its one hundredth year, or its “Pheasantennial.”

 The Geographic Center of North America in Rugby, ND

-A two for one deal, Faulkton has two unique displays of art: An elevator mural painted by Australian artist Guido VanHelten and a nearly 100-year-old carousel still in operation every summer.
+A two-for-one deal: Faulkton hosts both a 110-foot grain elevator mural painted by Australian artist Guido VanHelten and a nearly 100 year-old carousel still in operation every summer.

 Neewollah in Independence, KS

-One hundred years ago, this event started as a way to keep playful pranksters out of mischief on Halloween night – the event is Halloween spelled backward – now it is one week of events that gathers people from across the state.
+One hundred years ago, Neewollah (Halloween backwards) started as a way to keep playful pranksters out of mischief on Halloween night.
+Now it is a week-long event that gathers people from across the state.

 Storybook Land in Aberdeen, SD